tosin2013/quarkuscoffeeshop-majestic-monolith-ansible/README.md

 quarkuscoffeeshop-majestic-monolith tower role
 =========

 quarkuscoffeeshop-majestic-monolith is an application that can be deployed using RHEL edge.
 This repo uses the applications found in [RHEL Edge Application collection](https://github.com/tosin2013/rhel-edge-application-collection).
 This tole will be used in ansible tower to deploy to instances.
+Check out  the [quarkuscoffeeshop-majestic-monolith project](https://github.com/jeremyrdavis/quarkuscoffeeshop-majestic-monolith) for the source code.

 Requirements
 ------------